karthikpuchaginjala/amazon-sales-powerbi-analysis/README.md

 📁 Project Contents

+Amazon-Sales-Dashboard.pbix – The Power BI dashboard file containing all visualizations, measures, and reports used for the Amazon Sales Analysis.

 Dataset.xlsx - The cleaned dataset used to build the dashboard.

 Dashboard - Overview.mp4	A short video walkthrough of the Power BI dashboard.